AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/magnex.rst

 ------------

 Beyond a standard Ubuntu22 installation, the Ubuntu packages libfftw3-dev, libfftw3-mpi-dev, and cmake are required.
-SUNDIALS is optional an enabled Runge-Kutta, implicit, and multirate integrators (more detailed instructions in the full documentation). heFFTe is required.
+SUNDIALS is optional and enabled Runge-Kutta, implicit, and multirate integrators (more detailed instructions in the full documentation). heFFTe is a required dependancy.
 At the same level that AMReX and MagneX are cloned, run:

 .. code-block:: bash